babakfp/babakfp.ir/src/posts/i-like-svelte-but-i-hate-it/+page.md

 ## Update 2023/04/06 :)

 On 2023/04/06, I responded to a message in the Discord group using one of my alternate accounts.
-In my reply I said something along the lines of the problems that I had with Svelte, like how they removed me from the Discord group and banned me from the Github repositories, and how Svelte has poor and incomplete documentation and how it doesn't even follow the basic accessibility rules, like how there is no dark mode toggle for years, something so simple and easy to add, and how there has been a lot of open issues that a lot of people were asking for basic and necessary features for years and none of them is addressed yet!
+In my reply I said something along the lines of the problems that I had with Svelte, like how they removed me from the Discord group and banned me from the GitHub repositories, and how Svelte has poor and incomplete documentation and how it doesn't even follow the basic accessibility rules, like how there is no dark mode toggle for years, something so simple and easy to add, and how there has been a lot of open issues that a lot of people were asking for basic and necessary features for years and none of them is addressed yet!
 I also talked about the inconsistency in Svelte and SvelteKit, for example in some places we refer to words like "svelte" or "sveltejs", "kit", "sveltekit" etc. I also talked about road map for version 4 of Svelte and that it's not going to have anything interesting.

 When a new major release is announced, developers expect many exciting new features and improvements.
 The reality is, there aren't going to be any new features or anything interesting in the latest version of Svelte, this can be disappointing for people who were excited about the release.
 Instead, it's a good idea to include a few important new features in the release to show that Svelte is still being developed and to create positive buzz around it.
 So, this was what I was talking about in my reply message.